No Sudden Moves: KIV gives the nod to Struggle Rappers on his latest release

 If you’re a rapper, you gotta be rapping for the love of the craft.
 You’ve got to be looking to progress yourself and enjoy your process.
 That’s what KIV has been doing for years.
 And while – yes – the guy probably still considers himself a struggle rapper.
 He’s enjoying every minute of it because the dude just loves to rap.

 The video was shot and directed by Koel Anderson of OMG #519 and the beat was produced by IGNORVNCE.
-Scope the video for “No Sudden Moves” below, and check out our Q&A with KIV after the jump.
+Scope the video for “No Sudden Moves” and check out our Q&A with KIV below.

 HipHopCanada: Start off by telling me what this song means to you on a personal level, and what prompted you to write this.